tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/3/LessonPlan.md

 * To complete our bid function, we need to set the new `highestBidder` equal to the `sender` parameter that was passed and the `highestBidder` equal to the amount sent to the bid function, e.g., `msg.value`.

-* Finally we `emit` the `HighestBidIncreased` event and pass it those two values as well.
+* Finally, we `emit` the `HighestBidIncreased` event, and pass it those two values as well.

 Define a `pubic` function named `withdraw` that returns a `bool`.